metamath/lamp-guide/docs/11/index.md

 For now, we'll just accept the defaults.

-> press the "Prove" button at the bottom of the dialogue.
+> Press the "Prove" button at the bottom of the dialogue.

 After a moment it will present a list, and one of the first options (probably the first one) should use `addassi`.